dodopizza/kubectl-shovel/cli/docs/kubectl-shovel_trace.md

                                        https://docs.microsoft.com/en-us/dotnet/core/diagnostics/well-known-event-providers
       --request-timeout string         The length of time to wait before giving up on a single server request.
 Non-zero values should contain a corresponding time unit (e.g. 1s, 2m, 3h).
 A value of zero means don't timeout requests. (default "0")
-  -s, --server string                  The address and port of the Kubernetes API server -t, --store-output-on-host           Flag, indicating that output should be stored on host /tmp folder
+  -s, --server string                  The address and port of the Kubernetes API server -t, --store-output-on-host           Store output on node instead of downloading it locally
       --tls-server-name string         Server name to use for server certificate validation.
 If it is not provided, the hostname used to contact the server is used
       --token string                   Bearer token for authentication to the API server --user string                    The name of the kubeconfig user to use